What is it?

 in August-September 2020.
 Our current priority is to find volunteers willing to teach our curriculum to communities comprised of learners underrepresented in physics, including incarcerated individuals at pre-release facilities and prisons (remotely for as long as the pandemic risk remains).
 The currently envisioned optimal timeframe for a course is 12 weeks (one lesson/week), but more compact and abbreviated models are possible based on location-specific scheduling and constraints.

 In parallel, we encourage prospective volunteers to pilot teaching our materials to target audiences in your own neighborhood.
 Please also consider volunteering

 for one of our other pertinent leadership or creative roles (Moonshot program coordinators, curriculum designers for location-specific adaptation, and pedagogy researchers).

 How to apply

-If you are an undergraduate or graduate student (or a certified instructor/faculty member) interested in teaching our innovative curriculum anywhere in the U.S., please e-mail us at email@example.com with a brief summary of your relevant qualifications and choice of target audience (such as inmates at a prison, town residents at a local library, students in an after-school program), and we will get in touch to equip you with the necessary materials.
+If you are an undergraduate or graduate student (or a certified instructor/faculty member) interested in teaching our innovative curriculum anywhere in the U.S., please e-mail us at firstname.lastname@example.org with a brief summary of your relevant qualifications and choice of target audience (such as incarcerated individuals at a prison, town residents at a local library, students in an after-school program), and we will get in touch to equip you with the necessary materials.

-If you would like to get involved with our non-profit in other ways, please take a look at this page for various educational opportunities and roles.
+If you would like to get involved with our non-profit in other ways, please take a look at this page for various opportunities and roles.
 If you would only like to receive occasional e-mails about major updates and opportunities as they arise, please sign up for our newsletter.